nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 			messageTimer = threading.Timer(10.0, ui.message, args="this is a timer message", ))
 			messageTimer.start()

-One limitation with threading.Timer is that it does not support repetetive tasks, and for these, you need to use wx.Timer.
+One limitation with threading.Timer is that it does not support repetitive tasks, and for these, you need to use wx.Timer.

 ### Storing and Using Persistent Information Outside Your Add-on